Allergies Do This

 Fasting as a Natural Allergy Treatment

 When you fast, your system shifts from using glucose to tapping into fat stores for energy.
-This shift has been linked to enhanced immune function and reduced inflammation, which are crucial in controlling allergic reactions such as those seen in perennial allergic rhinitis or bronchial asthma.
+This shift has been linked to enhanced immune function and reduced inflammation, crucial in controlling allergic reactions such as those seen in perennial allergic rhinitis or bronchial asthma.

 Getting Started with Intermittent Fasting

-This model offers flexibility, allowing individuals to tailor their eating windows based on personal preferences and lifestyle considerations - some may opt for skipping breakfast, whereas others find omitting dinner more suitable.
-The key here is consistency once you've selected the pattern that fits well with your routine.
+This model offers flexibility, allowing individuals to tailor their eating windows based on personal preferences and lifestyle considerations - some may skip breakfast, whereas others find omitting dinner more suitable.

 The Role of Vitamin D in Allergy Prevention